Seven Channels for Reporting Sexual Misconduct

 Anonymous reporting may feel more comfortable for individuals concerned about the potential for retaliation, for bystanders, and for those who feel indirect evidence is available.
 Publicly held companies whose stock is traded on an exchange are required to have an anonymous reporting mechanism that will send complaints of ethics violations to the company’s Audit Committee.
 Sometimes, this is designed as a 1-800 hotline, often marketed as a “helpline” or “ethicsline.”
 Occasionally, the company will have also a reporting website, which can be an easier way to report if you have substantiation.
-I’m With Them provides a directory of reporting for top US employers.
 The upside: a well-run anonymous line may get your experience the attention it deserves without your being as deeply involved.
 The downside: reports through the 1-800 number may come back into the company through HR or legal, and a more ambiguous situation will be harder for the company to investigate.
 For organizations that do not have such a reporting system, AllVoices.co, offers a similar method of getting anonymous reports to company management.

 5) The Company’s Audit Committee

 Again, this committee is the highest authority charged with ensuring that ethical violations and misconduct are addressed.
 If you are uncomfortable with HR or the anonymous reporting systems.
 It may be possible to directly and privately (and even anonymously, if you so choose) address a member of the Audit Committee by identifying the contact information for the Audit Committee online.

 6) Employment Attorney

 An employment attorney can help you by writing a letter to anyone to whom you wish to report.
 They will also be able to help you build a case for achieving justice.
 A scrupulous attorney will only be interested in your case to the extent that they believe you can be successful, whether that is in the court system or within your organization.
 They should primarily be interested in what you want to achieve.